gyk-jane/pali-canon-db/README.md

 #### Authors Table

-This table contains information about the authors of the translations.
+Contains information about the authors of the translations.

 - `author_uid`: Unique identifier for each author
 - `author_short`: Short name or abbreviation for the author